denemorhun-nava/nava-qa-interview/README.md

 | POST | `/v1/user/account/forget_login` | Out of scope |

 ---
+### Backend / Account Behavior for E2E Scenarios
+The dashboard view should be different based on the user account.
+DB would return different outcomes for different states.
+- Valid active user
+- Locked/Disabled account
+- Different user roles such as standard or admin
+- Token-based login

 ## Database Schema

 The backend and database are mocked for interview purposes.
 Assume the Users table controls account state, role, failed login behavior, and last successful login tracking.